-Pamela Toutant teaches creative writing classes privately and at the Writer's Center in Bethesda, coaches individual writers on book projects, and provides a popular college essay coaching service.
+Pamela Toutant teaches creative writing classes privately and at the Writer's Center in Bethesda, coaches individual writers on book projects, provides editing services for everything from books to policy documents, and provides a popular college essay coaching service.
 Below are the details of her current services and classes.

 Award-winning widely published essayist, journalist, and writing teacher Pamela Toutant is available to help your student craft and polish a winning college admissions essay.

 For undergraduate admissions, the summer before the senior year of high school is the ideal time to draft college essays and supplements.
 Take the stress out of the college application process by getting a head start.